-Income generated by legal entities (with the exemption of general partnerships) is subject to a tax rate of 15% applicable to entities with an annual taxable turnover not exceeding EUR 60,000 and a tax rate of 21% applicable to entities with an annual taxable turnover exceeding EUR 60,000.
+Income generated by legal entities (with the exemption of general partnerships) is subject to a tax rate of 10% applicable to entities with an annual taxable turnover not exceeding EUR 100,000, a tax rate of 21% applicable to entities with an annual taxable turnover exceeding EUR 100,000 but not exceeding EUR 5 million, and a tax rate of 24% applicable to entities with an annual taxable turnover exceeding EUR 5 million.
 Capital gains of legal entities are treated as ordinary income and, in general, taxed at the above standard rates.
-Further, (a) a transfer of a taxpayer's assets abroad, (b) a taxpayer's move abroad, and (c) a transfer of a taxpayer's business activity abroad are subject to a tax rate of 21%.
+Further, (a) a transfer of a taxpayer's assets abroad, (b) a taxpayer's move abroad and (c) a transfer of a taxpayer's business activity abroad are subject to a tax rate of 21%.
 The Income Tax Act further specifies the method of calculation of tax bases in each of these cases.